-Many startups often make the same mistake of implementing testing activities after the release, when first bug reports appear from the end users.
+Many startups often make the same mistake of implementing testing activities after the release, when the first bug reports appear from the end users.
 However, starting QA processes right from the beginning, even when requirements are being discussed, sets the right course for the whole project.

 QA services strengthen the reputation of a brand by delivering a high-quality product to users.
-Detecting bugs and correcting them in time plays an integral part in the software development process, as it ensures the continuous improvement and steady growth.
+Detecting bugs and correcting them in time plays an integral part in the software development process, as it ensures continuous improvement and steady growth.

 Read on for an in-depth look at the software testing and QA process at the Hive project and its influence on the overall success of the company.